johncoleman83/mini-tweet-bot/README.md

    * change the link of the twitter handle in the nav HTML tag to link instead to your linked twitter account.
    * change the icon/ logos to your preference
-   * find the cloud to host the app.  minit tweet bot is already setup with Cloud Foundry for IBM Bluemix, but other cloud services will work as well.
+   * find the cloud to host the app.
+Mini tweet bot is already setup with Cloud Foundry for IBM Bluemix, but other cloud services will work as well.

 __NOTE:__ The mini tweet bot functions most successfully when hosted on a